-Rachel worked as a farm manager for 3 years in Pennsylvania.
-She owned and operated a small farm in Minnesota for 5 years, until 2019.
+Rachel worked as a farm manager for three years in PA and owner/operator for 5 years in MN.
+She currently homesteads in MN.

 Selecting Sheep Breeds for Your Small Farm